Viveka (Pali word) - Viveka can be translated ‘utmost aloneness, perfect singleness, complete solitude.’ [Happiness and Hunger p30].

 FOUR EIGHTS, 4:5” [p73].

-This touches on so many of the important issues evaded by much that is Buddhism – covered by the word “engagement”.
+This touches on so many of the important issues evaded by much that is Buddhism – covered by the word “engagement” - by extending view to action.
 It is not so much what it says but what is not said concerning natural duty - dhammajati:-

 This 1%-satrapy is a defiled world (built from greed) and an alternative aversion is socialism.